umd-lhcb/plot_scripts/README.md

   - `Process::Type::background`: plotted with solid histograms and stacked with other `background` and `signal` components.
   - `Process::Type::signal`: same as `background` except in `StackType::signal_overlay` and in tables.
 - **Color**: an integer, a ROOT defined color like `kBlack`, or a user RGB-defined color in [txt/colors.txt](https://github.com/umd-lhcb/plot_scripts/blob/master/txt/colors.txt) like `colors("data")`.
-- **Ntuple file names**: list of files to load trees from.
+- **Ntuple file paths**: list of files to load trees from.
 It accepts wildcards on the file names but not on the folders.
 Repeated files are suppressed thanks to `std::set`.
 - **Selection cuts**: selects a subset of the events in the loaded files.
 These cuts do not get printed anywhere (plot file name or title with `TitleType::info`, so beware.

 For instance, here we use the same ntuple to define three components: muons at high `p`, muons at high `pT`, and all muons: